Pope Francis Denies Rumors He Will Resign: 'God Will Tell' | World

-Pope Francis has denied rumors he plans to step down in the near future, saying he is on his way to visit Canada this month and hopes to be able to go to Moscow and Kiev as soon as possible after that.
+Pope Francis has denied rumors that he plans to step down in the near future, saying he is on his way to visit Canada this month and that he hopes to be able to go to Moscow and Kiev as soon as possible after that.

 The pontiff gave an exclusive interview to Reuters in the Vatican last Saturday (2) and the content was released on Monday (4).